 The description fits Stevie Nicks.
-After all, people can easily identify her brand with her visual choices, and she follows her own sense of fashion.
-She doesn’t dress like everyone else, and people can easily identify her style.
+After all, people can easily recognize her brand with her visual choices, and she follows her own sense of fashion.
 Though her looks are varied, they fit within the style she established early in her career.

 As Ducttape Marketing further explains, “Brands who are consistent with their visual identity resonate more effectively with their audience than those who are not.”
 Nicks kept on wearing platform boots even after they went out of style.
 Now they are eternally a part of her visual identity.

 So how Should you Create your own Visual Identity?

 To build your personal brand’s visual identity, idesigni.co.uk recommends that you, “Create a diagram of the qualities you want your brand identity to communicate.”
 It’s important to figure out what you want your brand to represent before making visual choices.
 As businessnewsdaily.com warns, “Don’t put the visuals in front of the brand.”

 Visuals can make your personal brand memorable and help you connect with your audience.
 However, they must be a reflection of who you are and what you offer, or the magic won’t last.

 Dress for your field in your profile picture on LinkedIn, on your personal website, and other platforms where you promote your career.
 What do your pictures say about you?
 How can you use them to make your personal brand memorable?